jamesleemeredith/Enhancing-Spotifys-Recommendation-System-with-Context-Specific-Music-Recommendations/README.md

 Please review the full analysis in [the Jupyter Notebook](./full_analysis.ipynb) or [the presentation](./presentation.pdf).

-For any additional questions, please contact James Meredith at <jam637.jlm@gmail.com>, or at [LinkedIn](https://www.linkedin.com/in/jamesleemeredith/).
+For any additional questions, please contact James Meredith at <jam637.jlm@gmail.com>, or on [LinkedIn](https://www.linkedin.com/in/jamesleemeredith/).

 ## Repository Structure